The oldest law firm in operation – Guinness World Records.

 Thomson, Snell & Passmore stands out in the English legal scene for its exceptional lineage.
 There is a clear line of development – of partners passing on the traditions, the culture and the expertise – from one generation to another since the late 16th century.
 And in the course of that time the economic context in which these lawyers worked has been transformed not just once but three times in the wake of the agricultural, the industrial and the digital revolutions.

 As it happens, the three 'name partners' – Thomson, Snell and Passmore – were active in the latter half of the nineteenth and the first half of the twentieth centuries.
-Jeremy Passmore, the son of John Passmore, still practises with the firm today.
+Jeremy Passmore, the son of John Passmore, was the last practising member of the family after retiring in 2017.
 However, they were joining together firms whose genealogy went deep into the legal traditions of both Kent and London.
 These shaped the character and the values of the firm and account for its unique position in the legal history of this country.

 So the firm's longevity is a tribute to its steadiness and deep commitment to working both for its clients' best interests and the good of the local community.
 The story of the first two hundred years is really about two families – the Hoopers and then the Scoones and the bonds they forged.
 Thereafter it is a tale of how a modern firm emerged from such ancient roots.